Singh8700/redux/README.md

 #create Redux app
 #first we install the redux library && #redux tool in react project
 #using this code :

 npm install --save react-redux npm install --save-dev redux-devtools

 #after the installation go to our project & create the slice using the :

 createSlice in redux

 #for example is :
-//first import createSlice method in redux library import { createSlice } from '@reduxjs/toolkit'
+#first import createSlice method in redux library

+import { createSlice } from '@reduxjs/toolkit'

-//create the slice
+#create the slice

 const CreateSlicer = createSlice(

-//createSlice in work the object method
+#createSlice in work the object method

 {
-//name of the slice
+#name of the slice

   name:"cart",
-//initialState
+#initialState

   initialState:[],
-//reducers
+#reducers

   reducers:{
-    //create your method in reducers
+    #create your method in reducers

     add(state,action){

-      //return statement
+      #return statement
     }

-    //second reducer create here
+    #second reducer create here

     remove(state,action){
-       //return statement
+       #return statement
     }
   }
 })

 #after declaration the CreateSlicer we need to export the actions using this code

 export const { add, remove }  = cardSlice.actions

 #after export action we need to export CreateSlicer using this code
 export default CreateSlice.reducer